SEI-Silk-Road/bucketlist-api/README.md

 Overall, we got to really get hands on with two new interesting roles in software, building in React and working with version control amongst a team!

-### User Stories

--   As a user I want to sign in/up
--   As a user I want to Create a new resource
--   As a user I want to Read multiple resources
--   As a user I want to Read a single resource
--   As a user I want to Update a resource I own
--   As a user I want to Delete a resource I own

-### Technologies Used

--   Mongoose
--   MongoDB
--   CORS
--   Javascript
--   Express

 ### Unsolved Problems

 -   Still need to add more options for movability around the app.